nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 have the name `xc basis`.
 If this basis set is not specified by input, the exchange contribution (XC) is evaluated by numerical quadrature.
-In most applications, this approach is efficient enough, so the "xc basis" basis set is not generally required.
+In most applications, this approach is efficient enough, so the "xc basis" basis set is not required.

 For the DFT module, the input options for defining the basis sets in a given calculation can be summarized as follows: